IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

 Internationalization of Your External Tool
 ++++++++++++++++++++++++++++++++++++++++++

-In order the name and description of your tool were localized and available in different languages in dataverse web interface please use ``toolName`` parameter in manifest json file.
-Please also add that name to Bundle.properties.
+The name and description of your tool can be localized and made available in different languages in the Dataverse web interface.
+Use the ``toolName`` parameter in the manifest JSON file and then add that toolName to bundle.properties.

-If a ``toolName`` of your external tool is ``fabulous`` then the lines in Bundle.properties should be:
+For example, if the ``toolName`` of your external tool is ``fabulous`` then the lines in Bundle.properties should be:

 ``externaltools.fabulous.displayname=Fabulous File Tool``
 ``externaltools.fabulous.description=Fabulous Fun for Files!``